JohnSnowLabs/spark-nlp/docs/_posts/dcecchini/2022-12-15-finner_earning_calls_generic_md_en.md

 ## Description

-This is a `sm` (small) version of a financial model trained on Earning Calls transcripts to detect financial entities (NER model).
+This is a `md` (medium) version of a financial model trained on Earning Calls transcripts to detect financial entities (NER model).
 This model is called `Generic` as it has fewer labels in comparison with the `Specific` version.

 Please note this model requires some tokenization configuration to extract the currency (see python snippet below).